krichards-gr/earnings-call-collector/README.md

 **BigQuery is the single source of truth:**
 1. On startup, loads all existing `transcript_id` values from BigQuery
 2. If BigQuery fails to load → **aborts immediately** to prevent duplicates
+3. **Heals orphans** — detects metadata rows missing content and backfills them automatically
-3. Queries DuckDB for new transcripts within date range
+4. Queries DuckDB for new transcripts within date range
-4. Skips any transcript already in BigQuery (based on `transcript_id`)
+5. Skips any transcript already in BigQuery (based on `transcript_id`)
-5. Writes only new transcripts to BigQuery
+6. Writes only new transcripts to BigQuery

 **Result:** Safe to run multiple times without creating duplicate records.
+Orphaned data from partial failures is automatically repaired.

 ## Local Development & Usage